amberbzoe/ETH-oxford26-flareproj/README.md

 | ETH/USD | `0x014554482f55534400000000000000000000000000` | Dashboard display |
 | XRP/USD | `0x015852502f55534400000000000000000000000000` | Dashboard display |

-The frontend polls all 4 feeds every 30 seconds.
+The frontend polls all 4 feeds every 5 minutes (Vercel Free-Use Sever Restrictions).
 For the price trigger, the contract compares the current FTSO value against the user's threshold: if `currentPrice < priceTrigger`, the condition is met.

 ### FDC JsonApi — Real-World Event Verification